kathleendiep/kathleendiep/README.md

 - My current goal is to: keep learning new technologies

-- My current project: is working on a social dog app
+- My current project: is working on a social dog app and #100DaysOfCode

 - 📫 How to reach me: